ballerina-platform/ballerina-distribution/examples/grpc-service-server-streaming/grpc_server_streaming.md

 # gRPC service - Server-side streaming RPC

-The gRPC server communicates with a gRPC client over HTTP2.
 A `grpc:Listener` is created by providing the port, and a `grpc:Service` is attached to it.
 In the server streaming scenario, once a client is connected to the service and sends a request, the service sends multiple messages to the client.
 Use this to receive a single request from a client and send multiple responses back.

 ## Generate the service definition